The Most Common Oral Health Issue: Cavities

 A cavity is one of the most common oral health issues among all age groups.
 But what exactly is a cavity?
 It is caused by improper oral health habits where the bacteria (or food) turns into harmful acid that eats away at the enamel of the tooth (the outer protective layer).
-Once this layer of enamel is gone, the bacteria creates a hole inside of the tooth.
+Once this layer of enamel is gone, the bacteria create a hole inside of the tooth.

 This hole will cause severe pains and leaves the tooth exposed to oral infections.
 It is basically a cut to the tooth.
 The only difference is that the tooth does not regrow.
 A dental professional must reverse this by putting a filling inside of the tooth.